trothr/ductwork/Functions.md

 or the size of the buffer (for input).
 On return, input functions will have replaced the size available with the actual size of the record.

+`&ps` is pointer to a master pipeline struct.
+When a stage starts, it must call `pipeinit()` to populate this struct, which will then reference a number of `pd` structs.

 ## Ductwork Functions

 The following functions are available for